Putin offers Biden public talks after U.S. president says he thinks he is a killer | Politics

 'REALLY BAD REMARKS' Shortly before Putin's remarks, his spokesman said Biden's comments showed he had no interest in fixing ties with Moscow, which are strained by everything from Syria to Ukraine to Russia's jailing of opposition politician Alexei Navalny.

-Biden was quick to extend a key nuclear arms pact with Russia after he took office in January.
+Biden was quick to extend a nuclear arms pact with Russia after he took office.
 But his administration has said it will take a tougher line with Moscow than Washington did during Donald Trump's term in office, and engage only when there is a tangible benefit for the United States.
 "These are really bad remarks by the U.S. president.
-He has clearly shown that he doesn't want to improve relations with our country," Dmitry Peskov, Putin's spokesman, said.
+He has clearly shown that he doesn't want to improve relations with our country," said Putin's spokesman, Dmitry Peskov.
 "We will now proceed from that."

 "Of course, this hasn't happened before in history," Peskov told reporters, commenting on Biden's remarks.
 Konstantin Kosachyov, deputy chairman of parliament's upper house, said Moscow's recall of its ambassador was the only reasonable step to take in the circumstances.